Air Travel With a Baby (Yes, It Can Be Done)

 Another piece of airport good news is that they are flush with changing stations.
 Even the men’s rooms!
 It’s becoming more magical sounding, isn’t it?

-Security and Boarding
+Security and Boarding the Plane

 An interesting thing happened to us with our new +1 travel companion.
 First, airport security people were nice to us!
 Occasionally line skipping got to occur as well.
 And then at the airline gates, we got to board before all of the zones.
 Perks already, at just 6 months old, does Lady O even realize??